 Jazlyn is a PhD student in the Genetics and Genomics program.
 She is interested in implementing techniques from evolutionary anthropology, population genetics, and bioinformatics to examine patterns of human genetic variation.
 She is currently investigating the relationship between runs of homozygosity in the human genome and the distribution of deleterious variants.

-Bernard is a PhD student in the EEB program and is jointly advised by Kirk Lohmueller and Pam Yeh.
+Bernard is a PhD student in the EEB program.
 He is particularly interested in the distribution of fitness effects (DFE) of new mutations.
 He is developing to computational methods to infer the DFE in humans and other lineages.

 Tanya is a PhD student in the Bioinformatics program.
 She is currently working on understanding why genetic variation is reduced at linked neutral sites.
 She is also developing methods to disentangle which evolutionary forces drive the pattern of genetic variation across the genome.
 Tanya previously was an undergraduate researcher in the Laub lab at MIT where she investigated the specificity of toxin-antitoxin systems in bacteria.